carpentries-incubator/genome-mining/_episodes/02-antismash.md

 * **From,To:** The location of the region (nucleotides).
 * **Most similar known cluster:** The closest compund from th MIBiG database.
 * **Similarity:** Percentage of genes within the closest known compound that have significant BLAS hit (The last two columns containing comparisons to the MiBIG database will only be shown if antiSMASH was run with the KnownClusterBlast option ´--cc-mibig´).

-## Webpage
-antiSMASH can be also used through its [web platform version:](https://antismash.secondarymetabolites.org/#!/start) You will be asked to give your email.
-Then, the results will be sent to you and you will be allowed to donwload a folder with the annotations.

 > ## Exercise 2: Regions
 > How can you calculate the size of a region?